 Streaming a lot of videos online can take a real toll on your data cap.
 It’s a common belief that streaming a video consumes less data than downloading it, but that’s not necessarily the case.
 Whenever you hit play on a video, the file buffers ahead of time – you’re basically downloading it.
 You can end up using more data.
 Think about it: if you accidentally close the page or refresh it you will have to download the file all over again.

 Here are the rates at which different resolutions consume data:

 - 1080p = 33.75 MB/minute, 2,025 MB/hour

-Sure, this is merely a drop in the ocean for someone on a big 1000GB plan, but if you pick a smaller one you would be amazed by how fast streaming YouTube videos can burn through you monthly data.
+Sure, this is merely a drop in the ocean for someone on a big 1000GB plan, but you would be amazed by how fast streaming YouTube videos can burn through smaller data limits.